Aluminum Cylinder Head Crack Assessment and Basic Repair Methods

 Tools: Ruler, feeler gauge.

-Steps: Check for gaps with a ruler, inspect for cracks or damage around cooling channels and valve seats.
+Steps: Check for gaps with a ruler, and inspect for cracks or damage around cooling channels and valve seats.

 2. Penetrant Testing